hazelcast/hazelcast-reference-manual/src/Queue.md

 Hazelcast distributed queue performs no batching while iterating over the queue.
 All items will be copied locally and iteration will occur locally.

-Hazelcast distributed queue uses `ItemListener` to listen to the events which occur when items are added to and removed from the queue.
+Hazelcast distributed queue uses `ItemListener` to listen to the events that occur when items are added to and removed from the queue.
 Please refer to the [Listening for Item Events section](#listening-for-item-events) for information on how to create an item listener class and register it.